 WHAT IS DUAL ENROLLMENT?

-Upper Iowa University offers online courses to eligible high school students to increase the students' opportunities to take college-level courses.
-Students can take courses on their own, through Iowa's Postsecondary Enrollment Options (PSEO) program if they are eligible and have school district approval, or through other partnered states and school districts.
+Upper Iowa University offers online courses to eligible high school students to increase the students’ opportunities to take college-level courses.
+Students can take courses on their own or through Iowa’s Postsecondary Enrollment Options (PSEO) program if they are eligible and have school district approval.

 WHO IS THE PROGRAM FOR?

-The program is open to 11th and 12th grade students as well as 9th and 10th grade students identified as gifted and talented.
-All students must have at least a 3.0 GPA to take courses through UIU's Dual Enrollment program or have been accepted and admitted to UIU.
-Check with your local high school counselor to see if you are eligible today!
+The program is open to 9th-12th grade students.
+All students must have at least a 3.0 GPA to take courses through UIU’s Dual Enrollment program.
+Check with your local high school counselor to see if you are eligible for PSEO today!

 HOW MANY CREDIT HOURS CAN I ENROLL IN PER SEMESTER?